 In recent years, there has been increasing concern that loud underwater sounds, such as active sonar and seismic operations, may be harmful to beaked whales (Malakoff 2002).
 The use of active sonar from military vessels has been implicated in mass strandings of beaked whales in the Mediterranean Sea during 1996 (Frantzis 1998), the Bahamas during 2000 (U.S. Dept. of Commerce and Secretary of the Navy 2001), and the Canary Islands 2002 (Martel, 2002).
-Similar military active sonar operations occur around the Hawaiian islands.
+Similar military active sonar operations occur around the Hawaiian Islands.
+It has been suggested that quick ascent from deep dives in response to acoustic exposure could lead to death in beaked whales (Cox et al. 2006).
+A modeling exercise based on dive data from Blainville's, Cuvier's and northern bottlenose whales suggest that the dive habits of all three species produce tissue nitrogen saturation levels that would normally cause decompression sickness in terrestrial mammals (Hooker et al. 2009).
 No estimates of potential mortality or serious injury are available for U.S. waters.